csbg/DGTX_feeding_strategies_nistcho/README.md

 ## 📄 Overview

-This repository contains the analysis scripts, processed datasets, and figure-generation code for the publication.
+This repository contains the analysis scripts and figure-generation R codes for the publication.

 In this study, we systematically investigate how distinct fed-batch feeding strategies modulate cellular performance and monoclonal antibody (mAb) critical quality attributes (CQAs) in the NISTCHO cell line.
 NISTCHO, developed by